kenken182/safeWave/README.md

     googleCloudVisionApiKey: "x",
   };
 ```
-The config.js file should be located in the root of your project.
+The firebaseconfig.js file should be located in the root of your project and in the root of your frontend in client.

 You will also need to initialize an googlecred.json file with the following:
 ```JavaScript